Danielwbolson/BigScenes/README.md

 quite a few parts.
 I implemented frustum culling, level-of-detail based on pixel-height of a model, and simpler shadow calculations and incorporated them into the starter code.

-For downloading and running, follow the link here: https://docs.google.com/document/d/13uarCrk_M9CCEhahINcPZuX_rmrxBaiUBfCNRE2h8Fs/edit
+For downloading and running please refer to the INSTRUCTIONS directory.

 The game scene I created is GEFS/Chalet/